web-widget/web-widget/packages/web-router/CONTRIBUTING.md

 #### 3. Caching Mechanism

-Use WeakMap to cache module rendering functions, disable caching in development mode to support hot reload, enable caching in production mode to improve performance.
+Cache handlers and render pipeline config per module; disable caching in development for hot reload, enable in production for performance.

 #### 4. Error Handling